Bangladesh Bank: Organisation

-The bank's highest official is the governor (currently Abdur Rouf Talukder).
+The bank's highest official is the governor.
 His seat is in Motijheel, Dhaka.
 The governor chairs the board of directors.
 The executive staff, also headed by the governor, is responsible for the bank's day-to-day affairs.

 Bangladesh Bank also has a number of departments under it, namely Debt Management, Law, and so on, each headed by one or more general managers.
 The Bank has 10 physical branches: Mymensingh, Motijheel, Sadarghat, Barisal, Khulna, Sylhet, Bogra, Rajshahi, Rangpur and Chittagong; each is headed by an executive director.
 Headquarters are located in the Bangladesh Bank Building in Motijheel, which has two general managers.

 Hierarchy

-The executive staff is responsible for daily affairs, and includes the governor and four deputy governors.
+The executive staff is responsible for daily affairs and includes the governor and four deputy governors.
 Under the governors, there are executive directors and an economic advisor.

-The general managers of the departments come under the executive directors, and are not part of the executive staff.
+The directors of the departments come under the executive directors and are not part of the executive staff.